kensanata/oddmuse6/README.md

 ## Using it as a module

-Here's what you can do if you want to use it as a module as you write your own [Cro](https://cro.services/) application, basically.
+Here's what you can do if you installed `Oddmuse::Routes` as a module and now you want to write your own [Cro](https://cro.services/) application.

-Start with a stub and accept all the defaults.
-The following creates a service called "test" in a directory called `test`.
-If you accept all the defaults, you'll get a service doing HTTP 1.1.
-Good enough for us!
+Start with a stub and accept all the defaults:

 ```
 cro stub http test test
 ```

+This creates a service called "test" in a directory called `test`.
+If you accept all the defaults, you'll get a service doing HTTP 1.1.
+Good enough for us!

 Now edit `test/services.p6` and replace `use Routes` with `use Oddmuse::Routes`.

-You can delete the `test/lib`Routes.pm6` which `cro stub` generated for you.
+You can delete the `test/lib/Routes.pm6` which `cro stub` generated for you.

 Run it: